Andrew-Girgis/Cancensus-ScrapR/README.md

 2. **Identify census vectors:**

-- Review the file containing census vector IDs (e.g., `vectors_list.csv`) provided within the repository to confirm or adjust the vectors you wish to retrieve.
+- Review the file containing census vector IDs (`vectors_list.csv`) provided within the repository to confirm or adjust the vectors you wish to retrieve.

 3. **Run the R script:**